Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

+\item Angle-resolved photoemission (ARPES) reveals a complicated fermiology with multiple bands \cite{PhysRevLett.101.026407, AllanARPES}.
+Quantum oscillations show that all except one set of bands --- the $\gamma_2$ pockets, which are not seen in Shubnikov-de Haas oscillations --- do not exhibit a strongly divergent mass at the critical field \cite{PhysRevB.81.235103}.
+The $\gamma_2$ pockets are remarkably shallow, and give rise to a peak in the density of states at a few meV from the chemical potential at zero field \cite{PhysRevLett.101.026407, AllanARPES}. \item The coefficient $\gamma$ as a function of temperature shows a maximum at $T_\text{pk} \approx 7 \text{K}$ at zero field \cite{Rost16549}.
+A similar peak is seen at $T_\text{pk}' \approx 17 \text{K}$ in the magnetic susceptibility \cite{CAVA1995141, PhysRevB.62.R6089}.
+As $H \to H_c$, $T_\text{pk}$ collapses to zero. \end{enumerate}

+At zero field the hot electron peak in the density of states seen in photoemission quantitatively explains the peaks seen in the specific heat coefficient $\gamma$ and magnetic susceptibility $\chi$.
+Using the measured density of states of the $\gamma_2$ pockets \cite{PhysRevLett.101.026407} in standard free electron formulae for $\gamma$ and $\chi$ leads to peaks at temperatures of $9$K and $19$K, respectively.
+These are in good agreement with the zero field experimental values mentioned above.
+This is the first imprint of the hot electrons on physical observables.
+In the remainder we show that cc $\to$ ch scattering into the hot electron pockets fundamentally determines the transport behavior both above and below $T_\text{tr}$.

-Consider the setup depicted in Fig. \ref{fig:hot_cold}.
-The Fermi surface mostly consists of regions with a high Fermi velocity, as well as a set of `hot spots' with a large density of states near or at the Fermi energy.
-The hot spots could result from a Fermi pocket with a particularly flat dispersion near its bottom, or from van Hove singularities near the Fermi energy.
+Fig. \ref{fig:hot_cold} illustrates the interplay of hot and cold electrons.
+The Fermi surface mostly consists of regions with a high Fermi velocity, as well as a set of `hot pockets' with a large density of states peaked near or at the chemical potential.
 The essential feature for the present discussion is that the high density of states is localized in a small part of the Brillouin zone, whereas the light portions of the Fermi surface are much more extended.

-The band geometry near the Fermi energy dictates the kinematics of the electron-electron scattering processes.
-Since the density of states of the `hot electrons' is high, whereas the `cold electrons' away from the hot spots dominate the current due to their higher Fermi velocity, it is natural to expect the transport lifetime to be determined by scattering processes where both cold and hot electrons are involved.
-There are different types of such scattering processes: for instance, a cold electron can scatter off a hot one, a process we denote as ch $\rightarrow$ ch; a pair of cold electrons can scatter into a cold and a hot electron (cc $\rightarrow$ ch); etc.
+The density of states of the `hot electrons' is high, whereas the `cold electrons' away from the hot spots dominate the current due to their higher Fermi velocity.
+It is therefore natural for the transport lifetime to be determined by scattering processes where both cold and hot electrons are involved.
+Several such processes are possible: a cold electron can scatter off a hot one, denoted ch $\rightarrow$ ch; a pair of cold electrons can scatter into a cold and a hot electron (cc $\rightarrow$ ch); etc.